 Solar technology has come a long way in recent years, and one way that is readily apparent is in the improvement in the efficiency of solar panels.
-The highest grade of panels which are commonly used can now reach efficiencies of up to 23%.
+The most efficient residential solar panels which are commonly used can now reach up to 24.1% efficiency.

 There are many factors which affect the efficiency of solar panels such as the type of materials they are made from, your local climate, and the location of your home or business.